MDR EUDAMED, how to prepare your spreadsheet templates.

 - The UML diagrams are a great source of information including mandatory and multiple entry fields.

 The preparation of the spreadsheet takes a lot of time.
 For the Eudamed.com available spreadsheets, we estimated that we spent well in excess of 175+ hours creating ours, and that is before we started on the business rules.

 To save you a lot of time and research, our spreadsheets are available for you to purchase.
 They are split into two packages, MDR and IVDR.
-Each spreadsheet has some legislation specific MDR EUDAMED rules built in.
-The inclusion of the business rules is to help with the overall MDR EUDAMED data preparation and long-term maintainability of the data.
+Each spreadsheet has some legislation specific MDR EUDAMED rules built-in.
+The inclusion of the business rules is to help with the overall MDR EUDAMED data preparation and the long-term maintainability of the data.

 Regardless of creating your own or purchasing our spreadsheets, you must start keeping collated device records, which will greatly reduce the level of work needed when MDR Eudamed goes live.
 If you need further assistance, training, or would like to purchase our spreadsheet templates please go to our website for further information, https://eudamed.com